 My inspiration comes mostly from my nerdy side.
-I am a huge fan of The Lord of the Rings trilogy and most of my designs and colourways draw inspiration from the clothing, architecture, and settings of Peter Jackson's films and Alan Lee's artwork.
-I mostly work in earthy, deep colours, but sometimes I can't ignore an exceptionally beautiful pastel yarn!
-My major design goal is to create knitting patterns that can be appreciated by everyone.
-There is an abundance of stereotypically feminine knitting patterns available, but very few tasteful options for the more stereotypically masculine knitter.
-My choice in colourways also follows this rule, hoping to offer woodsy and neutral colour options.
+I am a huge fan of The Lord of the Rings trilogy and most of my colorways draw inspiration from the clothing, architecture, and settings of Peter Jackson's films and Alan Lee's artwork.
+I mostly work in earthy, deep colors, but sometimes I can't ignore an exceptionally beautiful pastel yarn!
+Every colorway is then named for something or someone in my life that has inspired me.
+The names are carefully chosen to celebrate the things and people I love - the weirder the better!

 Tassie Born, now American Made

-All of my wool is 100% Australian merino wool and the dyes I use are sourced from a Tasmanian-owned company.
+I currently stock two wool bases: one is 100% sustainable Australian Merino and the other is 100% New Zealand Corriedale.
+The dyes I use are sourced from a Tasmanian-owned company.
 My packaging is all either recycled and recyclable or biodegradable with most products being made in the USA.
 Find out more about the specifics of my packaging here.

 Environmentally friendly business practices:

-The wool that I source for my dyeing is 100% sustainable merino wool that comes from farms committed to protecting the environment and maintaining sustainable practices.
-None of these farms practice mulesing and I will only ever source non-superwash wool due to the negative impacts that treating wool has on the environment.
+The wool that I source for my dyeing is 100% untreated wool that comes from farms committed to protecting the environment and maintaining sustainable practices.
+None of these farms practice mulesing and I will only ever source non-superwash wool due to the negative impacts that superwash-treating wool has on the environment.